The City of Elk Grove is an equal opportunity employer

 and is committed to creating a work environment in which

 all individuals are treated with respect and professionalism.

-This recruitment will remain open until the vacancies are filled and may close without notice.
+This is a continuous recruitment to establish an eligible list to fill future vacancies and may close without notice.
 Interested candidates are encouraged to apply as soon as possible.

 Under general supervision, performs a variety of duties involved in receiving, evaluating, prioritizing, and relaying 9-1-1, emergency, and non-emergency calls for service; inputs calls into computer system; dispatches appropriate units and coordinates response of emergency personnel; operates a variety of telecommunications equipment including radio, telephone, and computer aided dispatch systems; and performs a wide variety of specialized clerical duties involved in the preparation, maintenance, and release of materials related to law enforcement activities.

 This class is composed of positions that are filled intermittently to support regular full-time Dispatchers on a part-time basis as determined by workload.
 This class is distinguished from regular full-time positions in that incumbents are called to work on an as-needed basis.